 How to leave your nonprofit job without burning out or burning it down

-Lessons from the Lab is an every-other-week email, inspired by my conversations with social impact leaders and innovators on the Dialogue Lab podcast.
+ANTIDOTE is an every-other-week email, inspired by my work with clients, and my conversations with social impact leaders and innovators on the Dialogue Lab podcast.

 For instance, the week after this interview comes out, I’ll be sharing an email based on my conversation with Sarai that delves more deeply into the topic of overwork in the nonprofit space.
 I’ll be unpacking what mindsets fuel it, and how we can all take steps to bring ourselves, and each other, into more balance.